 c) Pay for any communication services - recharge your mobile phone, pay to your internet provider etc.

 d) Pay for any other third-party services that are included by the banking system’s business logic - bus/plane/railway tickets, food, beauty products and games, cinema and football (or any other popular sport) tickets.
-The number of different payments that could be conducted through your application can be different as it all depends on the business logic and requirements created on the stage of business analysis.
+The number of different payments that could be conducted through your application can be different as it all depends on the business logic and requirements created at the stage of business analysis.

 e) An ability to pay your bills is also quite a hint, it may maximize user’s engagement within the app, as long as users can have the whole scope of utilities (gas, electricity, water, heating and so on) present.

-An Ability to manage your cards (block/unblock them, set an online payment limit, change PIN or CW2 codes, add, order or close the existing card).
+An Ability to manage your cards (block/unblock them, set an online payment limit, change the PIN or CW2 codes, add, order or close the existing card).

-A feature of dotation making would work greatly for the banking app - suggesting that you and your clients are involved in with the charity of any kind.
+A feature of dotation making would work greatly for the banking app - suggesting that you and your clients are involved in the charity of any kind.

-The amount and complexity of the features mentioned would require a double security for a banking mobile application.
+The amount and complexity of the features mentioned would require double security for a banking mobile application.
 How to make your online financial transactions secure though?

-1. The system doesn’t have to save users’ financial credentials.
+1. The system doesn’t have to save users’ financial credentials

 Later on, the received token and the form’s data security protocols go to our server, and only after this an application could charge the system.
-This working method is widely used by Stripe payment provider.
+This working method is widely used by the Stripe payment provider.

 Another widely known system is PayPal, with its “pay via PayPal” button.

-The way PayPal works in is a “web app payment processing” one - as when a user hits the payment screen, it automatically transfers the user right to the PayPal’s platform.
+The way PayPal works is a “web app payment processing” one - as when a user hits the payment screen, it automatically transfers the user right to PayPal’s platform.
 When further on a client pays via the service, your mobile banking app has to create an entity sent to PayPal next, which informs whether the payment was received or not.

-The key point that differentiates Stripe’s and PayPal mobile payment gateways differ is that in PayPal lets you see the actual amount of funds transferred, but it redirects you to their platform; on the other hand, Stripe doesn’t make you follow any external links, but the “precise sum” mobile payment security issues might distract your future users.
+The key point that differentiates Stripe’s and PayPal mobile payment gateways differ is that PayPal lets you see the actual amount of funds transferred, but it redirects you to their platform; on the other hand, Stripe doesn’t make you follow any external links, but the “precise sum” mobile payment security issues might distract your future users.

-2. The System Has to Keep Tokens Safe and Sound.
+2. The System Has to Keep Tokens Safe and Sound

-Another way of securing financial transactions is by encrypting HTTPS-protection into the website’s structure.
+Another way of securing financial transactions is by encrypting HTTPS protection into the website’s structure.
 If there is none on the website - the user shouldn’t transfer the money to the third-party resource, in order to secure your online financial transactions.